On the Reception of al-Māturīdī and the Māturīdiyyah among the Deobandis

 Bilgrami, Rafat M. Religious and Quasi-Religious Departments of the Mughal Period (1556-1707).
 New Delhi: Munshiram Manoharlal Publishers, 1984.

 Birt, Jonathan, and Philip Lewis.
 “The Pattern of Islamic Reform in Britain: The Deobandis between Intra-Muslim Sectarianism and Engagement with Wider Society.”
-In Producing Islamic Knowledge: Transmission and Dissemination in Western Europe, edited by Martin van Bruinessen and Stefano Allievi, 91–120.
-London and New York: Routledge, 2011.
+In Producing Islamic Knowledge: Transmission and Dissemination in Western Europe, ed.
+Martin van Bruinessen and Stefano Allievi, 91-120.
+London: Routledge, 2011.

 Bruckmayr, Philipp.
 “Past and Present Aspects of Māturīdism in South and Southeast Asia.”
 In Uluğ Bir Çinar İmām Māturīdī Uluslararası Sempozyum Tebliğler Kitabı, edited by Ahmet Kartal, 123-31.
 Istanbul: Ofis Yayın Matbaacılık, 2014.